Faustian Bargains

 PIK bonds are ultra high-risk, paying sky-high interest rates and favoured by businesses desperate to avoid shelling out cash even if it means piling up debt.
 They signal a company teetering on the edge." - source Financial Times

-As always, when it comes to “Faustian bargains” in the credit world, the devil is in the details.
-A PIK tells the lender up front that the debt shall not be amortized, on the contrary, it is highly subordinated and very high beta and risky akin to a “snowball effect”.
-In the context of the “Faustian bargain” of a PIK bond, it simply means that the borrower lacks the cash or intent to repay its indebtedness in his current situation, hoping for some “improvement” at a later stage.
-“Caveat creditor”.
+As always, when it comes to "Faustian bargains" in the credit world, the devil is in the details.
+A PIK tells the lender up front that the debt shall not be amortized.
+On the contrary, it is highly subordinated and very high beta and risky akin to a "snowball effect".
+In the context of the "Faustian bargain" of a PIK bond, it simply means that the borrower lacks the cash or intent to repay its indebtedness in his current situation, hoping for some "improvement" at a later stage.
+"Caveat creditor".

 "from a risk/reward perspective, we will re-iterate that we think that CoCos offer very poor value, no "Confusion" there from our perspective.
 Any serious trader out there will always tell you that you never ever want to be "short gamma".
 This is exactly what we pointed out in our February conversation "The disappearance of MS München" dealing with risk, VaR and much more: